Holiday Hours

 Early Handset

-Very early handset phone of British/USA and Swedish origin.
+Very early handset phone made by LM Ericsson, Sweden.
+Named the Eiffel Tower or Skeleton telephone due to all parts being exposed.
 Note the magnets on the legs for signalling magneto.

 Mobile Phone